 - Does their security plan include policies and procedures that are regularly updated?

 - What types of security and compliance resources do they have?

 A vendor relationship constitutes some type of service level agreement (SLA) that outlines business requirements and deliverables.
 The inclusion of security should also be in SLAs or other types of contractual agreements.
 These agreements can be based on adherence to accepted standards such as the CIS Controls.
 You may also want to request your vendors to release copies of security audits they have undergone.

 Managing Your Vendors

 One of the reasons that so many companies continue to be at risk from third-party breaches and attacks is they lack the time and resources to properly conduct a comprehensive vendor risk assessment.
 These types of assessments can be lengthy and require a level of expertise that many organizations don’t have inhouse.

 That’s why many companies turn to a partner with the security expertise to fully evaluate the cyber security risk and readiness of their vendors.
 The addition of a new vendor doesn’t have to mean the acceptance of added risks.

 Assess your vendors with a Vendor Risk Checklist.

-You can also start mapping out the TPRM process with a Third-Party Risk Management Interactive Workbook.
+You can also start mapping out the TPRM process with a Third-Party Risk Management (TPRM) Interactive Workbook.

 To quickly get started on reviewing your third-party partners and vendors, contact us to scope your project.